 OCH is excited to welcome Dr. André Carrington and Dr. Rebecca Wanzo to join us for a conversation on representations of race in The Watchmen–and beyond.
-From comic books to science fiction, our acknowledgement of the significance of blackness in twentieth-century American literature, television, and culture is more important than ever.
+From comic books to science fiction, our acknowledgement of the significance of Blackness in twentieth-century American literature, television, and culture is more important than ever.

-Please join us on Thursday, November 5, 2020 from 7 PM – 8:00 PM.
+Please join us on Thursday, November 12, 2020 from 7 PM – 8:00 PM.

 About the Guests:

 Carrington is a scholar of race, gender, and genre in Black and American cultural production.
-He is currently Associate Professor of African American literature at the University of California-Riverside. of his first book, Speculative Blackness: The Future of Race in Science Fiction (Minnesota, 2016), Alexander G. Weheliye from Northwestern University writes: “André M. Carrington takes readers on a voyage that beautifully maps gendered and sexualized articulations of Blackness across different speculative genres and media… Speculative Blackness is a wonderful book that makes indispensable contributions to Black studies, literary studies, studies science fiction fan fiction and fandom, and Afrofuturism.”
+He is currently Associate Professor of African American literature at the University of California-Riverside.
+Of his first book, Speculative Blackness: The Future of Race in Science Fiction (Minnesota, 2016), Alexander G. Weheliye from Northwestern University writes: “André M. Carrington takes readers on a voyage that beautifully maps gendered and sexualized articulations of Blackness across different speculative genres and media… Speculative Blackness is a wonderful book that makes indispensable contributions to Black studies, literary studies, studies science fiction fan fiction and fandom, and Afrofuturism.”

 Rebecca Wanzo is a professor and chair of the Department of Women, Gender, and Sexuality Studies at Washington University in St. Louis.
-Her most recent book, The Content of Our Caricature: African American Comic Art and Political Belonging (NYU Press, 2020) examines how Black cartoonists have reclaimed racist caricature as a black diasporic art practice.
-The book examines the intersection of marginalized identity and black imagination as a radical political initiative.
+Her most recent book, The Content of Our Caricature: African American Comic Art and Political Belonging (NYU Press, 2020) examines how Black cartoonists have reclaimed racist caricature as a Black diasporic art practice.
+The book examines the intersection of marginalized identity and Black imagination as a radical political initiative.